published 8/26/04

 This fascinating trivia about chemistry helps in understanding the tissue structures of our bodies.
 A very great deal of how we are built is related to all that water.
 Like a civilization made great by aqueducts, wells, canals and sewers, the shape of our tissues is all about water.

 Just like nerves infest all tissue, so too is tissue shot through with plumbing.
-Capillaries are as fine and as numerous as nerve endings, packed into muscle at the staggering density of about 300 per square millimetre, which means that cells are never further than about a fortieth of a millimetre from the nearest blood supply.1 Even the walls of the larger vessels have their own blood supply — pipes within pipes!
+Capillaries are as fine and as numerous as nerve endings, packed into muscle at the staggering density of about 300 per square millimetre, which means that all ten trillion (ish) of our cells are never further than about a fortieth of a millimetre from the nearest blood supply.3 Even the walls of the larger vessels have their own blood supply — pipes within pipes!

 But wait, there’s more (pipes)